Skip to content

 If you prefer, you can also solve this directly with class="border-0" or class="border-transparent".
 I still like the data-transparent-border approach because I can keep the intent as an HTML attribute and reuse the same tag pattern wherever I need it.

-Now with these changes we have two small reusable controls:
+Now with these changes we have three small reusable controls:

 And the fix is now reusable across the project and updates immediately when the theme changes, without requiring a page refresh.